Urvasivo Rakshasivo

-The film was released theatrically on 4 November 2022.
+The film was released theatrically on 4 November 2022 and has been available for streaming on Aha since 9 December 2022.

 Plot

 Sree Kumar (Allu Sirish) is a middle-class IT employee with a conservative upbringing.
-He shares a close bond with his parents, especially his mother, who has a heart condition.
+He shares a close bond with his parents, especially his mother, who has a heart ailment.
 His parents want to see him married and actively seek a bride.
 Sree Kumar is in love with Sindhuja (Anu Emmanuel), his colleague who is broad-minded.
-While Sree Kumar pursues her for marriage, she has her eyes set on achieving her dream and prefers a live-in relationship.
+While Sree Kumar pursues her for marriage, she has her eyes set on achieving her dream of owning a restaurant in Paris and prefers a live-in relationship to marriage.
 If they ever reach a common ground in this conflict of ideologies forms the rest of the story.

 Cast

 Production

 Speaking with Hanuma Kiran of 123Telugu, Rakesh Sashii has said that the original idea of the film was pitched by producer Allu Aravind, which he later developed further.

 Music

 The music is composed by Achu Rajamani and Anup Rubens while the latter did the film score.The audio rights were acquired by Aditya Music.